benjamincrozat/laravel-polyglot/README.md

 **The tests are in a [separate repository](https://github.com/benjamincrozat/laravel-polyglot-tests).**

 This package assume that you want every language to behave like a separate website.
 There is no guessing, Laravel Polyglot won't do automatic switch to the user's language.
-From an SEO point of view, that's the recommanded way to handle multiple languages, because Google and others will be able to visit and index every language (see [amazon.com](https://www.amazon.com), [apple.com](https://www.apple.com), [google.com](https://www.google.com), etc).
+From an SEO point of view, that's the recommanded way, because Google and others will be able to visit and index every one of them (see [amazon.com](https://www.amazon.com), [apple.com](https://www.apple.com), [google.com](https://www.google.com), etc).
 More on the topic here: https://support.google.com/webmasters/answer/182192

 ## Installation